 Best Pepper Varieties – Sweet:

 Your selection of varieties will be much larger if you buy seeds and start your own plants.
-For a detailed tutorial on starting plants from seed, see this post.
+If you start seeds at home be sure and look at this detailed tutorial on starting plants from seed.

 Share some of your favorites?
 I’d love to hear about the varieties you like or love, as well as the ones that haven’t done well for you in the past, for whatever reason.